 Academically qualified students who have a disability are encouraged to attend UBC.
 The Disability Resource Centre on the Okanagan campus and Access and Diversity provides a variety of services to meet the needs of students with disabilities.

 Self-disclosing your disability

-You are under no obligation to disclose your disability on your application unless you believe your disability will impact your ability to meet the academic standards of your program of study.
+You are under no obligation to disclose your disability on your application unless you believe your disability will impact your ability to meet the academic standards of your degree of study.
 Disclosure does not impact your admission to UBC.
 Disclosure does not mean you are automatically entitled to receive disability-related accommodations.
 You must first register with the Disability Resource Centre on the Okanagan campus or Access and Diversity on the Vancouver campus.

 Second-language entrance requirement exemption

 UBC can grant an exemption to students on the Vancouver campus who are unable to meet the second-language entrance requirement as a result of your disability.
 These exemptions may be granted if:

 - your disability prevented you from learning a second language

 - you were advised not to take a second language for disability-related reasons.

 Documentation of your disability is required.
 If you wish to apply for a second-language exemption, please complete the second-language entrance exemption form.
 Please note: This entrance requirement does not apply to students on the Okanagan campus.

 To find out more about eligibility for special consideration, please visit the Access and Diversity website.